imperva/dsfkit/README.md

    This should take about 30 minutes.

+7. Depending on your deployment:

-7. Extract the web console admin password and DSF URL using:
+   To access the DSF Hub, extract the web console admin password and DSF URL using:
     ```bash
     terraform output "dsf_hub_web_console"
     ```
+   To access the MX, extract the web console admin password and MX URL using:
+    ```bash
+    terraform output "dsf_mx_web_console"
+    ```
+   To access the DRA Admin, extract the web console admin password and MX URL using:
+    ```bash
+    terraform output "dsf_admin_server_web_console"
+    ```

-8. Access the DSF Hub by entering the DSF URL into a web browser.
-Enter “admin” as the username and the admin_password as the password outputted in the previous step.
+8. Access the DSF Hub, MX or DRA web console from the output in the previous step by entering the outputted URL into a web browser, “admin” as the username and the outputted admin_password value.
+TODO DRA has no password

 **The CLI Deployment is now complete and a functioning version of DSF is now available.**